carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 - "Nextflow is a workflow management system that comprises both a runtime environment and a domain specific language (DSL)."
 - "Nextflow scripts comprises of channels for controlling inputs and outputs and processes for defining workflow tasks."
 - "You run a Nextflow script using the `nextflow run` command."
+- "You can resume a workflow using using the `-resume` option"
 - "The `nextflow log` command can be used to see information about executed pipelines."
 ---